 If, like me, you are mad about fragrant plants, you will love Clerodendrum trichotomum, the Harlequin Glorybower.
 The buds on my deciduous shrub have just started to open and the perfume is heavenly.
 The flowers are also a welcome late summer gift for butterflies.
 Cerulean blue, pea-sized fruit nestled in dark pink calyxes follow the bloom.
 (Note the blue caps on the ends of the dancing flower stamens.
 Putting us on notice of the fruit to come?).
 Flowers and fruit may even appear at the same time.
 Very showy.

 My shrub is about 7 feet tall but in warmer climes Glorybower can grow into a magnificent 15-20 ft. tree.
 Tree or shrub, it’s disease-and-pest-resistant.
 The only downside is its propensity for invasiveness.
-Not a problem for me — yet.
-(In fact, my plant started out as a volunteer in a friend’s garden).

 I should mention that C. trichotomum’s other common name is Peanut Butter Tree; when the leaves are bruised they are supposed to smell like peanut butter.
 I put it to the test.
 Result?
 Stick with Glorybower.